-- 78. Dr. Koegel has been working with Claimant since 2013, when Mother sought her out when Claimant was in high school, and wanted to prepare her for skills she would need in college, such as independent living, time budgeting, and other general problems students like Claimant could face. - 79.
-Dr. Koegel and Mother set up a program for Claimant that involves a lot of observation by college students who serve as peer support and peer mentors, who help Claimant to attend to her hygiene and diet. - 80.
+- 78. Dr. Koegel has been working with Claimant since 2013, when Mother sought her out when Claimant was in high school, and wanted to prepare him for skills he would need in college, such as independent living, time budgeting, and other general problems students like Claimant could face. - 79.
+Dr. Koegel and Mother set up a program for Claimant that involves a lot of observation by college students who serve as peer support and peer mentors, who help Claimant to socialize, interact, and make friends with other students. - 80.
 Dr. Koegel has reviewed the goals prepared by Mother and believes they are good goals that will be helpful to Claimant. - 81.
 Dr. Koegel, who has administered several hundred Vineland II rating scales over the years, generally includes caregivers' survey information, but does not include an assessor's survey information, unless that assessor has spent significant time with the subjects of the assessment.
 In this matter, Dr. Koegel noted Ms. Damiano spent only a few hours with Claimant individually, insufficient time to rate Claimant appropriately, thereby invalidating the assessment.
 Dr. Koegel also criticized Ms. Damiano's report, because the assessment did not include observations in other settings. - 82.
 Dr. Koegel opined that Mother should continue to receive funds to provide personal assistance services to Claimant.
-The advantage of this is that Mother has known Claimant for her entire life and knows interventions that would not be stigmatizing.
+The advantage of this is that Mother has known Claimant for his entire life and knows interventions that would not be stigmatizing.
 Dr. Koegel offered that Mother was very knowledgeable and possessed the necessary expertise to attend to Claimant's needs.
-Dr. Koegel believed Claimant needed 10 to 20 hours of services per week, mainly one-on-one, to help with her everyday living skills, maintain friendships, wake up on time, exercise good hygiene, and eat a good diet.
-All of these services should be provided by college peers to ensure they will not be stigmatizing to Claimant.
+Dr. Koegel believed Claimant needed 20 to 30 hours of services per week, mainly one-on-one, to ensure he was waking up in the morning, exercising good study habits, going to the library, engaging in regular socialization, developing good study habits, exercising good study habits and time management skills, advocating for himself, and exercising.